 He told Dan that before he came to see him, he had asked around town about who he should take his truck to that would give him a fair, honest deal.
 Everyone he talked to told him to take it Dan!

 As Dan told me the story, his eyes were intense and deeply moved, yet sincere and humble.
-Dan had no idea about the man’s story until he told him.
-He shook his head saying he was tempted to sell his integrity “for a measly $1,200.”
+He had no idea about the man’s story until he told him.
+Dan just shook his head saying he was tempted to sell his integrity “for a measly $1,200.”

 Yet most any businessman I know of would have taken the deal, and quite frankly, no one would blame them.
 The man set the initial price, not Dan.